-As a result of the 2015 FOA, the UVWUA was selected to be awarded a \$5.363 million cooperative agreement for Phase 9 of the East Side Laterals.
+As a result of the 2015 NOFO, the UVWUA was selected to be awarded a \$5.363 million cooperative agreement for Phase 9 of the East Side Laterals.
 This phase involves piping or abandoning an additional 21.6 miles of laterals off the Selig and East Canals, resulting in an expected annual salt reduction of 6,030 tons, at a cost effectiveness of \$37.07 per ton.
 A portion of the project is funded by the Natural Resources Conservation Service (NRCS) through the Regional Conservation Partnership Program.
-The cooperative agreement was executed in September
+The cooperative agreement was executed in September 2017.

-2017.
 Construction began in 2018 and the first and second phases of the project was completed.
-The last phase of the project will be completed by January of 2024.
+The last phase of the project was completed January 2024.